 Outdoor Rock Climbing

 Outdoor climbing is similar to indoor, except these routes are on natural rock formations in outdoor locations.
-Out door climbing requires higher skill levels and more climbing experience since it is a less controlled environment than indoor.
+Outdoor climbing requires higher skill levels and more climbing experience since it is a less controlled environment than indoor.
 Most of these climbing routes require difficult moves, advanced climbing skills, and additional type of muscle development.

-Outdoor rock climbing routes will require many of the same equipment as an indoor climbing gym, but its more likely a climber will need to supply their own gear.
+Outdoor rock-climbing routes will require many of the same equipment as an indoor climbing gym, but its more likely a climber will need to supply their own gear.

 This method of climbing is used in both indoor and outdoor rock climbing.
 This is typically the type of rock climbing that beginners will start with, as it provides for the most assistance with safety and developing muscle strengths.

-This will require some extra gear for clipping throughout the route and rope for the course.
+Sport climbing will require some extra gear for clipping throughout the route and rope for the course.